sudheeshkatkam/nlpclass-fall2013/site/assignments/a2classification.md

 ### Logging

 A logging framework is one that lets you print information to the screen (or to a file) from your program in a clean way.
-Whereas
+Whereas println statements always show up, logging statements can be controlled when the program is run.
+You will use logging statements to show extra information in your output.

 You will have to take a few steps to make this work.